bens4lsu/theskinny-publish/Content/velvet-elvis/rhodes-22.md

 The first _Velvet Elvis_ was a 1998 Rhodes 22 manufactured by <a href="http://www.generalboats.com/http___www.generalboats.com/home.html" target="_blank">General Boats</a>.
 She spent her first few years as a demo boat, going to boat shows and being sailed by her loving manufacturers.

-(2023 update:  from here on, I'm keeping the content what it was back in 2005 - 2012.
-You'll see some present-tense language that is dated.)
+<h3>(2023 update:  from here on, I'm keeping the content what it was back in 2005 - 2012.
+You'll see some present-tense language that is dated.)</h3>

 In 2000, General Boats decided to let her go to the poor youngish sailers in Louisiana who were buying on credit and couldn't afford an entirely new boat.
 Within a day, she had damage.
 Within a month, she had a name.